sinicization/postman-docs/src/pages/docs/collaborating-in-postman/sharing.md

 Team members can [request access](/docs/collaborating-in-postman/requesting-access-to-collections/) to collections, environments, and APIs.

 For more detail on working with environments as a team, see [Managing environments](/docs/sending-requests/managing-environments/).
-For more on working with APIs, see [Managing and sharing APIs](/docs/designing-and-developing-your-api/managing-apis/).
+For more on working with APIs, see [管理和共享API](/docs/designing-and-developing-your-api/managing-apis/).